vegf17/qProbConc/README.md

 The tool in question corresponds to a Haskell library.
 To load this library's modules into GHCi and use them, refer to the following instructions.
 A prerequisite for these instructions is the installation of [GHC](https://www.haskell.org/ghc/) and [cabal-install](https://cabal.readthedocs.io/en/stable/).

-1. Download the qProbConc Cabal package (==TODO: add link to qProbConc cabal package, which will be in a separate git repo==).
+1. Download the qProbConc Cabal package.
 2. Open a terminal within the downloaded package.
 3. Run ``cabal build`` and then ``cabal repl qProbConc``.

 ## How to use the tool

+After executing the steps detailed in "How to load the library into GHCi", look at the following instructions, which aim to aid the user using the tool.

 1. Inside the downloaded folder, create a txt file with one or more programs with the following format (to see some examples, take a look at the txt files we have developed inside the folder "examples")